-Students who successfully complete the requirements for the certificate and submit the required certificate declaration and certificate completion forms to the Department of Management and Human Resources office will have the certificate noted on their official university transcripts by the Office of the Registrar.
+Interested students should see the Certificate in Entrepreneurship website for specific information regarding declaring or withdrawing, or upon completion of the certificate.
+The Management and Human Resources Department will have the certificate noted on students’ official university transcripts by the Office of the Registrar.

 Before beginning any coursework, we suggest you consult with your faculty advisor (or, where appropriate, graduate program coordinator).

 Note: The application for declaring your certificate must be completed prior to graduation.
 Your application automatically serves as a declaration of your intent to pursue the certificate.
 This declaration will become part of your academic record.

 All Graduate School students must utilize the Graduate Student Portal in MyUW to add, change, or discontinue any certificate.
 To apply to this certificate please log in to MyUW, click on Graduate Student Portal, and then click on Add/Change Programs.
 The certificate coordinator will review your application for admittance, and reach out to you if there are any further questions.